UTECH-Module-Projects/quirkl/README.md

-At a minimum, the **syntax** for your programming language must allow programmers to write source code that assigns values to identifiers, computes arithmetic expressions, performs conditional branching or conditional execution of statements depending on the value of identifiers, and displays the value of identifiers.
+At a minimum, the **syntax** for your programming language must allow programmers to write source code that assigns values to identifiers, computes arithmetic expressions, performs conditional branching or conditional execution of stmts depending on the value of identifiers, and displays the value of identifiers.

 The **semantics** for your programming language must include appropriate interpretation of